 The final project cost is expected to be within a -30% to + 30% variance from the Study Estimate.

-CNTC Project Estimate Stage
+NTC-C Project Estimate Stage

-For Applicable Projects 100 kV and above, the time allowed for DTOs to submit an updated cost estimate to SPP, referred to as the CNTC Project Estimate (CPE), will be extended to allow the DTO the opportunity to perform additional cost estimate analyses not previously performed in an effort to improve the accuracy of the Study Estimate.
+For Applicable Projects 100 kV and above, the time allowed for DTOs to submit an updated cost estimate to SPP, referred to as the NTC-C Project Estimate (CPE), will be extended to allow the DTO the opportunity to perform additional cost estimate analyses not previously performed in an effort to improve the accuracy of the Study Estimate.

 The CPE should be submitted to SPP by the DTO no later than four months prior to the start of the next applicable ITP process cycle.